The Nakayama functor and its completion for Gorenstein algebras: Localisation and torsion functors

 \subsection{Injective modules}

 Since $A$ is noetherian, $\Inj A$, the full subcategory of $\Mod A$ consisting of injective modules, is closed under arbitrary direct sums.
-For a $\fq$ in $\Spec A$ we write $I(\fq)$ for the injective hull of the $A$-module $A/\fq$.
+For a $\fq$ in $\Spec A$ the injective hull of the $A$-module $A/\fq$ decomposes into a finite direct sum of copies of an indecomposable injective module which we denote by $I(\fq)$.
 Since $A$ is a finite $R$-algebra, the assignment $\fq\mapsto I(\fq)$ is a bijection between $\Spec A$ and the isomorphism classes of indecomposable injective $A$-modules, by \cite[V.4]{Gabriel:1962}.
 Thus each injective $A$-module is a direct sum of copies of $I(\fq)$, as $\fq$ varies over $\Spec A$.

 \begin{lemma} Let $V\subseteq \Spec R$ be specialisation closed.
 For each injective $A$-module $I$, the module $\gam_V I$ is a direct summand of $I$.
 Thus for $\fq$ in $\Spec A$ one has

 \end{lemma}

 \begin{proof} The functor $\gam_V$ provides a right adjoint for the inclusion of the localising subcategory of $A$-modules that are $V$-torsion.
 This functor preserves injectivity, since the localising subcategory is stable under taking injective envelopes, by \cite[Proposition~V.12]{Gabriel:1962}.
 Thus $\gam_V I$ is a direct summand of $I$ for every injective $A$-module $I$.
 In particular, we have $\gam_V I= I$ or $\gam_V I= 0$ when $I$ is indecomposable. \end{proof}